 Prof. Dr. Leonard Witkamp is a former dermatologist and Professor in Telemedicine at the Department of Medical Informatics of the Academic Medical Centre in Amsterdam.
 He’s also the founder and director of KSYOS which he calls the first digital hospital in The Netherlands.

 A fierce advocate of telemedicine, Leonard Witkamp is often interviewed on the topic and a regular speaker at healthcare industry events.
-On September 5th, Witkamp shares the lessons he learned and his views on the digital transformation of healthcare at the 5th Conference on Digital Health in Antwerp, Belgium.
+On September 5th, Witkamp shared the lessons he learned and his views on the digital transformation of healthcare at the 5th Conference on Digital Health in Antwerp, Belgium.

 Topic: the collaboration between first- and second-line care around the patient.
 Leonard Witkamp isn’t shy of controversial statements.
 One example: according to him by 2030 all hospitals in The Netherlands will be bankrupt for the reasons mentioned in this interview.
 Healthcare professionals will certainly also be interested in Witkamp’s views on the current leading electronic healthcare records systems (in a nutshell: expect disruption of the market).